Supporters, Partners, Resources

-We partnered with 18Doors to bring our families a wonderful Cookalong to inspire for Rosh Hashanah in Sept 2020.
+We partnered with 18Doors to bring our families a wonderful Cookalong to inspire for Rosh Hashanah.
 18Doors empowers people in interfaith relationships to engage in Jewish life and make Jewish choices, and encourages Jewish communities to welcome them.

 Hebrew College Blog: BJEP partners with Hebrew College to offer Parenting Through a Jewish Lens classes for BJEP parents on campus on Sunday mornings.
 This blog offers insightful posts on music, prayer, cooking and more.